-- 4. When a highway-rail grade crossing exists within or upstream of the transition area and it is anticipated that backups resulting from the lane closure might extend through the highway-rail grade crossing, the TTC zone should be extended so that the transition area precedes the highway-rail grade crossing. - 5.
+- 4. When a highway-rail grade crossing exists within or upstream of the transition area and it is anticipated that backups resulting from the lane closure might extend through the highway-rail grade crossing, the temporary traffic control zone should be extended so that the transition area precedes the highway-rail grade crossing. - 5.
 Early coordination with the railroad company should occur before work starts.

 Figure 6H-30.
-Interior Lane Closure on Multi-lane Street (TA-30)
+Interior Lane Closure on Multilane Street (TA-30)

-Notes for Figure 6H-31-Typical Application 31 Lane Closure on Street with Uneven Directional Volumes
+Lane Closure on Street with Uneven Directional Volumes

-1. The illustrated information shall be used only when the vehicular traffic volume indicates that two lanes of vehicular traffic shall be maintained in the direction of travel for which one lane is closed.
+1. The illustrated information shall be used only when the motor vehicle traffic volume indicates that two lanes of motor vehicle traffic shall be maintained in the direction of travel for which one lane is closed.

-2. The procedure may be used during a peak period of vehicular traffic and then changed to provide two lanes in the other direction for the other peak.
+2. The procedure may be used during a peak period of motor vehicle traffic and then changed to provide two lanes in the other direction for the other peak.

-- 3. For high speeds, a LEFT LANE CLOSED XX m (FT) sign should be added for vehicular traffic approaching the lane closure, as shown in Figure 6H-32. - 4.
+- 3. For high speeds, a RIGHT/LEFT LANE CLOSED XX M (FT) sign should be added for motor vehicle traffic approaching the lane closure, as shown in Figure 6H-32. - 4.
 Conflicting pavement markings should be removed for long-term projects.
-For short-term and intermediate-term projects where this is not practical, the channelizing devices in the area where the pavement markings conflict should be placed at a maximum spacing of 0.1 S m (0.5 S ft) where S is the speed in km /h (mph).
+For short-term and intermediate-term projects where this is not practical, the channelizing devices in the area where the pavement markings conflict should be placed at a maximum spacing of 0.1 S km (0.5 S feet) where S is the speed.
 Temporary markings should be installed where needed. - 5.
 If the lane shift has curves with recommended speeds of 50 km/h (30 mph) or less, Reverse Turn signs should be used. - 6.
 Where the shifted section is long, a Reverse Curve sign should be used to show the initial shift and a second sign should be used to show the return to the normal alignment. - 7.
-If the tangent distance along the temporary diversion is less than 180 m (600 ft), the Double Reverse Curve sign should be used at the location of the first Two Lane Reverse Curve sign.
-The second Two Lane Reverse Curve sign should be omitted.
+If the tangent distance along the temporary diversion is less than 180 m (600 ft), the Winding Road sign should be used at the location of the first Reverse Curve sign.
+The second Reverse Curve sign should be omitted.

-- 8. A longitudinal buffer space may be used in the activity area to separate opposing vehicular traffic. - 9.
+- 8. A longitudinal buffer space may be used in the activity area to separate opposing motor vehicle traffic. - 9.
+As an alternative, a Double Lane Shift sign may be used displaying one arrow for each lane.
 An ALL LANES THRU supplemental plaque may be used to emphasize the point that all lanes shift and no lanes are closed. - 10.
 A work vehicle or a shadow vehicle may be equipped with a truck-mounted attenuator.